 Additionally, KBT members include representatives of local governments, chambers of commerce, and major manufacturing and logistics companies that depend on a safe, efficient transportation network.

-A complete list of our members may be found by selecting the following link: membership directory.
+A complete list of our members will soon be made available to members in the membership directory.

 KBT advocates for a safe, sustainable transportation network at both the state and federal level.
 Advocacy initiatives include securing funding for air transportation, funding Kentucky’s local road, highway and bridge network, funding for safety improvements to at-grade rail crossings, funding for Kentucky’s public riverports, and funding for Kentucky’s public transit providers.